 We went to see the bats on our first day ever in Austin and made our first Texan friends there.

 The Austin bats are a spectacle to see!
 Go to the south side of the bridge to see them and be there at least 30 minutes before sunset.

 One of our visitors submitted this great alternative way to to go see the bats!

-Volente Beach is the only waterpark in Austin.
-It is situated next to Lake Travis and it has several fun water slides, a "little kids" area, and a sandy beach!
+Volente Beach is the first water park to be built in Austin.
+It is situated next to Lake Travis and it has several fun water slides, a “little kids” area, and a sandy beach!

 We have been there several times, and we just love it!

 Hawaiian Falls in Pflugerville is a fairly new water park and adventure park just a little north of Austin.